FUE Hair Transplants Plus 9 Other Ways to Combat Baldness

 FUE hair transplants and other hair restoration options may suddenly be on your radar if you deal with thinning hair, shedding, a receding hairline, or bald spots.
 In your teens and 20s, you may not have imagined that you’d be researching and purchasing products to combat hair fallout or baldness down the road.
 The problem of progressive pattern baldness is prevalent among men and even up to half of all women.

 It’s crucial to know that not everyone experiencing hair thinning needs FUE (follicular unit extraction) hair transplant to surgically restore the hair.
 There are numerous causes of hair loss, and it progresses at different rates for everyone.
 The solutions are varied too, and thankfully, a variety of treatments and combination therapies exist.
-Dr. Cory Torgerson offers hair restoration and a suite of services for men and women experiencing hair loss.
+The Toronto Hair Transplant Clinic (THTC) offers hair restoration and a suite of services for men and women experiencing hair loss.

 When is FUE hair transplant the optimal choice?